Lithicsoft/Neutron/README.md

 - Support for search filters including:
   - Search type (Text, Image, Video).
   - Language of search results (supports up to 55 languages).
-  - Time range (websites from a previous time point to present).

 ## How to Contribute